 Betterment vs. Acorns

 For individuals who want to invest their money without navigating the ups and downs of the market, a robo-advisor is an excellent option.
 These platforms invest your money automatically so that you can grow your wealth over time and save for big goals like retirement.
-The benefit of a robo-advisor is that you don’t need to do much at all to develop and maintain a balanced portfolio after setting up your account.
+The benefit of a robo-advisor is that after you initially set up your account, you don’t need to do much at all to develop and maintain a balanced portfolio after setting up your account.

-Choosing the right robo-advisor for your needs is critical, though.
-Two of the biggest players in the space are Betterment and Acorns.
-Both offer low-cost plans and investment in similar types of assets, but they differ in the types of investing tools you’ll have at your disposal.
-In this guide, we’ll compare Betterment and Acorns head to head so you can decide which platform is right for you.
+Two of the biggest players in the robo-advisor space are Betterment and Acorns.
+Both offer low-cost plans and invest your money in similar types of assets, but they differ in the types of investing tools they put at your disposal.
+We’ll compare Betterment and Acorns head to head so you can decide which platform is right for you.

 About Betterment And Acorns

 Betterment was one of the earliest robo-advising platforms on the market.
-It was founded by CEO Jon Stein in 2010 and has swelled to more than 400,000 users over the past decade.
-Betterment now has an estimated $16 billion in assets under management.
+It was founded by CEO Jon Stein in 2010 and has swelled to more than 775,000 users.
+Betterment now has an estimated $32 billion in assets under management.

 Acorns was founded in 2014 by Walter and Jeff Crutenden.
-The company has been backed by financial partners, including PayPal, Blackrock, and Bain Capital, although it manages just over $1 billion in total assets.
+The company has been backed by financial partners like PayPal, Blackrock, and Bain Capital.
+It claims more than 10 million users and $6.2 billion in total assets.

 Betterment vs. Acorns: Account Types

-For investing, Betterment and Acorns each offer both standard investing accounts and retirement accounts, including traditional, Roth, and SEP IRAs.
-However, only Betterment offers 401(k) accounts, and neither platform offers education savings accounts or other types of investment accounts.
+For investing, Betterment and Acorns each offer taxable accounts and retirement accounts, including traditional, Roth, and SEP IRAs.
+Only Betterment offers 401(k) accounts, while only Acorns offers UTMA accounts for children.

 Betterment vs. Acorns: Investing Flexibility